Unique Student Identifier (USI) Mandatory from 1 January 2015

 What is required to gain the qualification

-Participants have up to 2 years to complete the training and assessment requirements of the qualification.
-This time frame will vary for each individual depending on their existing level of skills and knowledge and their ability to attend the training programs.
+Participants have up to 2 years to complete the RPL assessment requirements of the qualification.
+This time frame will vary for each individual depending on their existing level of skills and knowledge.

 - Download the Enrolment Kit located on this page under Related Information